-Based on the number of shares of our common stock outstanding and the trading price of our common stock as of June 30, 2014, assumptions around the 2014 EBITDA of SpinCo and the amount of SpinCo indebtedness at the time of completion of the Transactions, it is expected that, immediately after completion of the Transactions, persons who hold our stock as of immediately prior to the Transactions will own approximately 89% of the outstanding shares of common stock of New Charter.
+Based on the number of shares of our common stock outstanding and the trading price of our common stock as of September 30, 2014, assumptions around the 2014 EBITDA of GreatLand Connections and the amount of GreatLand Connections indebtedness at the time of completion of the Transactions, it is expected that, immediately after completion of the Transactions, persons who hold our stock as of immediately prior to the Transactions will own approximately 90% of the outstanding shares of common stock of New Charter.
 Consequently, former stockholders will have less influence over our management and policies than they currently have.
-In addition, any changes to the number of shares outstanding, trading price of our common stock in the period prior to closing, EBITDA associated with SpinCo assets or the amount of SpinCo indebtedness at the time of completion of the Transactions will affect, and could significantly reduce, the number of outstanding shares of common stock of New Charter held by persons who hold our stock as of immediately prior to the closing.
-Similarly, if Charter exercises its option to increase the merger consideration to SpinCo holders as a result of insufficient debt tenders in the debt-for-debt exchange that are part of the Transactions, such option could significantly reduce, the number of outstanding shares of common stock of New Charter held by persons who hold our stock as of immediately prior to the closing.
+In addition, any changes to the number of shares outstanding, trading price of our common stock in the period prior to closing, EBITDA associated with GreatLand Connections assets or the amount of GreatLand Connections indebtedness at the time of completion of the Transactions will affect, and could significantly reduce, the number of outstanding shares of common stock of New Charter held by persons who hold our stock as of immediately prior to the closing.
+Similarly, if Charter exercises its option to increase the merger consideration to GreatLand Connections holders as a result of insufficient debt tenders in the debt-for-debt exchange that are part of the Transactions, such option could significantly reduce, the number of outstanding shares of common stock of New Charter held by persons who hold our stock as of immediately prior to the closing.

-We may not be able to obtain financing for the acquisition of systems contemplated by the Transactions, or may be able to obtain such financing only on unfavorable terms.
+We may not be able to close on our committed financing for the acquisition of systems contemplated by the Transactions.

 We have obtained financing commitments from several financial institutions to finance the acquisitions of systems contemplated by the Transactions in the aggregate amount of \$8.4 billion.
-The terms of the loans underlying the commitments have not yet been determined, and if there are unfavorable developments in the credit markets or in Charter's business, such loans may be available only on unfavorable terms.
-If there are changes in the financial condition or results of operations of our company prior to the completion of the Transactions, our financing sources may not provide the funding under the commitment.
+In September 2014, we entered in a new \$3.5 billion term loan G facility pursuant to the terms of the Charter Operating credit agreement and in October 2014, our indirect subsidiary, CCOH Safari, LLC, announced an offering of \$3.5 billion in senior unsecured notes.
+The net proceeds of these financings will be used to fund a portion of the purchase of certain assets pursuant to the Transactions.
+Closing on the \$3.5 billion note offering is expected to occur in November 2014.
+The terms of the loans underlying the remaining commitments have not yet been determined, and if there are unfavorable developments in the credit markets or in Charter's business, such loans may be available only on unfavorable terms.
+If there are changes in the financial condition or results of operations of our company prior to the completion of the Transactions, our financing sources may not provide the funding under the remaining commitment.
 Even if funding is not received, we may still be obligated to consummate the acquisitions of systems contemplated by the Transactions.
 In that event we may need to rely on alternative sources of financing, which we may not be able to obtain on reasonable terms, and/or may need to rely on our cash reserves, which may divert funding from other needs of our company.
 Additionally, the failure to obtain financing from our financing sources may cause us not to be able to complete the Transactions and to be exposed to legal claims for specific performance or damages, any of which could have a material adverse effect on Charter.
-As one of the conditions to the closing of the Transactions, SpinCo must obtain financing in an amount equal to at least 2.5 times its 2014 pro forma EBITDA.
-Unfavorable developments in the credit markets may negatively impact SpinCo's ability to obtain such financing or to obtain such financing on favorable terms which could negatively impact the investment Charter expects to make in SpinCo.
+As one of the conditions to the closing of the Transactions, GreatLand Connections must obtain financing in an amount equal to at least 2.5 times its 2014 pro forma EBITDA.
+Unfavorable developments in the credit markets may negatively impact the investment Charter expects to make in GreatLand Connec